 \subsection{Model List and Compute Estimate}

-We experiment on nine models, listed with their number of parameters: BERT base cased (109M), BERT base uncased (110M), BERT large cased (335M), BERT large uncased (336M) \citep{devlin-etal-2019-bert}, RoBERTa base (125M), RoBERTa large (561M) \citep{roberta}, GPT2 (137M), GPT2 Medium (380M), and GPT2 XL (1.61B) \citep{Radford2019LanguageMA}.
-These are a subset of the models evaluated in \citet{felkner-etal-2023-winoqueer}, in which the authors trained two debiased versions of each tested model by continued pretraining on large corpora of community data.
+We experiment on seventeen models across the BERT, RoBERTa, GPT2, LLAMA, Qwen, Gemma, and Mistral families.
+The BERT, RoBERTa, and GPT2 models included are a subset of the models evaluated in \citet{felkner-etal-2023-winoqueer}, in which the authors trained two debiased versions of each tested model by continued pretraining on large corpora of community data.
 We chose these models in order to minimize our compute usage by starting from already-debiased models and finetuning for the NLI task.
-Therefore, for each of our nine models, we include three variants: raw, with no debiasing; news, which was debiased on mainstream news data about the relevant community; and twitter, which was debiased on social media data directly from the relevant community.
-Across experimentation, task finetuning, and evaluation, we used around 1,200 GPU-hours across NVIDIA P100, V100, and A40 GPUs.
+Therefore, for each of these nine models, we include three variants: raw, with no debiasing; news, which was debiased on mainstream news data about the relevant community; and twitter, which was debiased on social media data directly from the relevant community.
+Because BERT, RoBERTa, and GPT2 are relatively old and relatively small, we also extend our model selection to include 8 modern LMs up to 8B parameters across the Llama 3, Qwen 3, Gemma, and Mistral families.
+However, due to compute requirements for continued pretraining of large models, we do not replicate the debiasing via community exposure procedure from \citet{felkner-etal-2023-winoqueer} on these 8 newer models.
+Across experimentation, task finetuning, and evaluation, we used around 1,600 GPU-hours across NVIDIA P100, V100, and A40 GPUs.